Quansight/Quansight-website/apps/labs/posts/napari-conda-constructor-menuinst.md

 This project did not have a home repository when we started, and its source was distributed separately in the feedstock repositories for both conda-forge and Anaconda.
 Over time, these sources had diverged.
 We tidied this up by creating a new repository at `conda/conda-standalone` which unified the two variants and provided an official place for its development.

-Having a home is important and thanks the repository has now seen more community contributions and improvements.
-A highlight is the ability to uninstall conda installations via `conda-standalone`.
+Having a home for a project like this is essential.
+Thanks to this, `conda-standalone` has now seen more community contributions and improvements.
+One such contribution is the ability to [uninstall conda installations via `conda-standalone`](https://github.com/conda/conda-standalone/pull/112).

 ## Extending napari via `napari-plugin-manager`